 In this paper, the performance of MC-CDMA in the downlink of an indoor Rician fading channel was evaluated.
 Numerical results revealed that the Rician K-factor has a significant effect on the BER.
-In addition, it was found that a controlled equalization technique (CE) that attempts to restore the orthogonality between users outperforms EGC and MRC in combating interference.
+In addition, it was found that a controlled equalization technique that attempts to restore the orthogonality between users outperforms EGC and MRC in combating interference.
+While these equalization techniques may not be optimal, these detectors do offer advantages over some maximum-likelihood detectors with their relatively low computational complexity.